haruki-nikaidou/b-blog/src/content/blog/light-novel-review-site.md

 ## The Cursor Experience

 I used Cursor's latest "plan mode" to bootstrap the project.
-It generated an almost-working version in minutes—routing, components, basic styling all functional.
+It generated an almost-working version in minutes: routing, components, basic styling all functional.

 The catch?
 The colors were absolutely diabolical, unusable.
 I ended up rewriting all the color systems and doing extensive refactoring for component reuse.